Best VPN services of 2017: Reviews and buying advice

 Fortunately, there are some brave companies that are still trying to stay one step ahead of Netflix’s VPN catchers.
 Currently, NordVPN is our top choice.
 This service delivers good speeds and has a very easy-to-use interface, and has figured out the magical voodoo that makes it possible to view the American version of Netflix outside of the country.

 This could change at any moment because of Netflix’s vigilance, but right now NordVPN is one step ahead of the streaming giant’s crackdown.
+(For more about NordVPN see our full review.)

-What a VPN can do
+What is a VPN?

 VPNs create a secure tunnel between your PC and the internet.
 You connect to a VPN server, which can be located in the United States or a foreign country—say, France or Japan.
 Your web traffic then goes through that server to make it appear as though you’re browsing from that server’s location, and not from your actual location.